raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 Players place terrain as determined by the scenario, then seize the Initiative.
 For basic play, the youngest player always seizes the Initiative.
 That's just what they're like.
 The player with the Initiative is referred to as the **first player**, and their opponent the **second player**.

 #### Deploy Units
-Players first deploy a unit to their command holding.
-Then, starting with the second player, players take turns to deploy remaining units anywhere within their deployment area.
+Starting with the second player, players take turns to deploy their units anywhere within their deployment area, in any formation.

 <hr id="rounds" />